Dovahkiinlounge-Group/SteamAchievementManager/README.md

   - ✅ Lock individual achievements
   - ✅ Batch unlock achievements

+- **Other Features**
+  - Cached download icons: Icons used within the application are cached locally after initial download, reducing load times and improving responsiveness.

 Feel free to reach out if you have any questions or need further assistance.
 Enjoy using Steam Achievement Manager!